A pilot of

 An active hero is marked by a light square.
 If an enemy is close to the active

 hero, you can press the Melee Attack Button.
-A red cursor appears, you
+A target cursor appears, you

-can move this cursor and select enemies close the the active hero.
+can move this cursor and select enemies close to the active hero.
 When

-the cursor is marking an enemy the center button turns to a Melee Attack button,
+the cursor is marking an enemy, the center button turns into a Melee Attack button,

 you can press to attack the monster with the heros equipped weapon.